Study modes: Full-time, Part-time

 We encourage you to apply at least one month prior to entry so that we have enough time to process your application.
 If you are also applying for funding or will require a visa then we strongly recommend you apply as early as possible.
 We may consider late applications if we have places available, but you should contact the relevant Admissions Office for advice first.

-Applications for our postgraduate taught programmes can be submitted at any time during the year, and will be evaluated as they are received.
-We will make a small number of offers to the most outstanding candidates on an ongoing basis, but hold the majority of applications until the next published selection deadline, when we will offer a proportion of the places available to applicants selected using both.
+Due to high demand, this programme operates a number of selection deadlines.
+We will make a small number of offers to the most outstanding candidates on an ongoing basis, but hold the majority of applications until the next published selection deadline.

 Applicants who are not made an offer at a specific selection deadline will either be notified that they have been unsuccessful in securing a place on the programme, or if they do not hear then they are still being considered and their application will be carried forward to the next selection deadline for further consideration at that time.